 To help with the complexity of interpreting the notion of teacher and teaching excellence a range of methods were employed, aiming to be complementary and subsequently offer the opportunity for the triangulation of evidence whilst also acknowledging and recognising the plurality that may exist between individuals and their interpretations and values.

-All data-gathering processes used in the project conform to BERA’s ethical code: participants have been fully informed of the purposes of the research; interviews are confidential; and participants’ identities protected.
-Students can participate in the survey anonymously and we only ask them to identify the disciplinary cluster to which they belong (by virtue of their current studies).
+All data-gathering processes used in the project conform to BERA’s ethical code (2011) ie that: participants have been fully informed of the purposes of the research; interviews are confidential; and participants’ identities protected.
+Students were able to participate in the survey anonymously and we only asked them to identify the disciplinary cluster to which they belong (by virtue of their current studies).

 The project’s qualitative methods included the use of semi-structured interviews in order to create the case studies, use of a think aloud protocol by tutors while working on a TEL-related design task and an online student survey.